netj/3x/docs/tutorial/README.md

 [...]
 ```

-Alternatively, you can duplicate the desired lines as many as you want using
-your text editor without running the `3x plan` command multiple times.
+Alternatively, you can duplicate the desired lines as many times as you want using your text editor without running the `3x plan` command multiple times.

 ### 4. Explore Results

-3X GUI is essential for browsing the results since our only output variable is
-of image type.
+3X GUI is essential for browsing the results since our only output variable is of image type.

 ```bash
 3x gui